William-R-Wilson/reporting-new/README.md

 ### Display:

--Name of user is shown in index view
+- Name of user is shown in index view.
+Done

--Fields are responsive to screen size
+- Fields are responsive to screen size

 ### reporting:

--reports by user, and with start and end dates can be run.
+- reports by user, and with start and end dates can be run.
 Done

--reports show totals by account.
+- reports show totals by account.
 Done

--reports show totals by program and account. in progress
+- reports show totals by program and account. in progress

 ### Tests:

--Application is fully tested
+- Application is fully tested

 ### Model:

--User has many transactions
+- User has many transactions

--Users can enter and edit their transactions.
+- Users can enter and edit their transactions.
 Done

 ### Authorization:

--Authorized users and admins can enter for other users.
+- Authorized users and admins can enter for other users.

--Coordinators can approve transactions. coordinators are linked to specific employees, ie coordinator x can approve for employee a,b and c but not employees d, e, f.
+- Coordinators can approve transactions. coordinators are linked to specific employees, ie coordinator x can approve for employee a,b and c but not employees d, e, f.

--Two admins can enter and delete users.
+- Two admins can enter and delete users.

 ### Future:

--Uploading images of receipts with each transaction -Individual companies can login and create their own customized forms
+- Uploading images of receipts with each transaction
+- Individual companies can login and create their own customized forms